kotlin-hands-on/hands-on/Introduction to Coroutines and Channels/02_BlockingRequest.md

 As a result, it must always be called from the UI thread.

 To familiarize yourself with the task domain (we'll need this later), please go through the following simple task.
-Currently, if you run the code, we can see that each contributor name is repeated several times, once for every project they have taken part in.
+Currently, if we run the code, we can see that each contributor name is repeated several times, once for every project they have taken part in.
 This task is to implement the `aggregate` function combining the users so that each contributor is added only once.
 The `User.contributions` property should contain the total number of contributions of the given user to *all* of the projects.